Old Lyme, Connecticut: Geography and climate

 According to the United States Census Bureau, the town has a total area of 28.8 sqmi, of which 5.7 sqmi, or 19.85%, is water.
 The southern section of Old Lyme has a mostly flat topography, intersected with tidal marsh and swamp, while the northern sections of the town have a rocky and hilly terrain.
-Old Lyme lies in the Köppen climate classification zone known mild temperate climate.
-The summers have highs in the 80s °F (in the 90s) and the winters have highs in the upper 30s to low 40s °F. The average annual precipitation is about 40 inches (100 cm).
+Old Lyme lies in the Köppen climate classification zone Cfa, or mild temperate climate.
+The summers have highs in the 80s °F (and 90's F on occasion) and the winters have highs in the upper 30s to low 40s °F. The average annual precipitation is about 40 inches (100 cm), and about 28 inches of snow falls on average each winter.
+Snowcover is normally brief.